 The methodological framing of the blended sociological and technical techniques, skills and methods used by the spatial practitioner in response to the needs of individuals/a user group.

-Socio-Technical Spatial Design combines the disciplinary framing of Spatial Design with the mythological framing of Socio-Technical Support.
+Socio-Technical Spatial Design combines the disciplinary framing of Spatial Design with the methdological framing of Socio-Technical Support.

-This methodogical framing is important, because it does not distinguish between the ‘professional’ and ‘non-professionalised’ actors in re-development projects, and focuses more on the experiences, skills and techniques of those involved in projects.
+This methodological framing is important, because it does not distinguish between the ‘professional’ and ‘non-professionalised’ actors in re-development projects, and focuses more on the experiences, skills and techniques of those involved in projects.